-Dr. Eleanor Drago-Severson is Associate Professor of Education in the Organization and Leadership Department of Teachers College, Columbia University.
+Dr. Eleanor Drago-Severson is an Associate Professor of Education in the Organization and Leadership Department of Teachers College, Columbia University.
 Her research and teaching passions include school leadership, qualitative research methods, and supporting adult development in K-12 schools, ABE/ESOL programs and higher education contexts.
-Ellie is author of two recent books: Becoming Adult Learners: Principles And Practices For Effective Development (Teachers College Press, 2004) and Helping Teachers Learn: Principal Leadership For Adult Growth And Development (Corwin Press, 2004).
+Ellie is the author of: Becoming Adult Learners: Principles And Practices For Effective Development (Teachers College Press, 2004) and Helping Teachers Learn: Principal Leadership For Adult Growth And Development (Corwin Press, 2004).
 Helping Teachers Learn was awarded the Outstanding Staff Development Book of the Year for 2004 by the National Staff Development Council.
-She is currently writing, Leading Adult Learning (Corwin Press, forthcoming, 2008), which further explores practices supportive of superintendent, principal and teacher growth.
+She is also the author of Leading Adult Learning: Supporting Adult Development in our Schools (Corwin Press, 2009), which further explores practices supportive of superintendent, principal and teacher growth.